serazing/xscale/docs/window.rst

 Description
 -----------

-The ``Window`` object is implemented in py:module:`xscale.window`, which uses the decorator py:decorator:`xarray.register_dataarray_accessor` to associate a window to a py:class:`xr.DataArray`.
-The ``Window`` object extends py:class:`xr.DataArray.rolling` to multi-dimensional arrays and benefits from the power of py:module:`dask.array` for multi-processing computation.
-As an example, a 3-dimensional testing ``DataArray`` is loaded from the py:module:`xscale.signal.generator`:
+The ``Window`` object is implemented in :py:mod:`xscale.window`, which uses the decorator :py:dec:`xarray.register_dataarray_accessor` to associate a window to a :py:class:`~xarray.DataArray`.
+The ``Window`` object extends :py:class:`xarray.DataArray.rolling` to multi-dimensional arrays and benefits from the power of :py:mod:`dask.array` for multi-processing computation.
+As an example, a 3-dimensional testing ``DataArray`` is loaded from the :py:mod:`~xscale.signal.generator`:

 .. ipython:: python

     import xscale.signal.generator as xgen
     foo = xgen.signaltest_xyt()
-    print foo
+    foo

 The ``Window`` object may be simply linked to the latter ``DataArray`` using the attribute ``.window``: